 To encourage employment by smaller businesses, in 2014 the Coalition Government created a new incentive which refunded businesses up to £2,000 (£3,000 from 2016) each year in Employers’ National Insurance Contributions.
 However, once again, limited company owners were seen to be overly profiting from this pro-business measure, and most contractors were caught by new eligibility rules which took effect from April 2016.

-As a result, your company can only claim the EA if: your company is not caught by IR35, you are not a sole director (without other employees), and if you do have other employees, at least one other person must earn £8,424 per year in order to qualify.
+As a result, your company can only claim the EA if your company is not caught by IR35, you are not a sole director (without other employees), and if you do have other employees, at least one other person must earn £8,424 per year in order to qualify.

 The tax authorities appear to be blinkered when it comes to the relative taxation of ’employees’ and the ‘self-employed’.
-On one hand, surely it is the duty of governments to encourage entrepreneurship with tax incentives, but on the other hand they have a duty to tax all types of worker in a fair way.
+On one hand, surely it is the duty of governments to encourage entrepreneurship with tax incentives, but on the other hand, they have a duty to tax all types of worker in a fair way.

 Unfortunately, over the past two decades, unable to cope with the changing landscape of employment, governments seem keener than ever to enforce a tax burden on limited company owners to match that of normal employees… or even worse.

-Not only do the measures mentioned above target the self-employed indiscriminately, they take no account whatsoever of the ongoing costs professional contractors (and other company owners) have to absorb, the lack of any employment rights and benefits, or the perilous nature of self-employment itself.
+Not only do the measures mentioned above target the self-employed indiscriminately, but they also take no account whatsoever of the ongoing costs professional contractors (and other company owners) have to absorb, the lack of any employment rights and benefits, or the perilous nature of self-employment itself.

 Will the current Government see sense once the private sector off-payroll consultation ends?